QwenLM/Qwen2.5/docs/source/framework/function_call.md

 The messages are similar to those of Qwen-Agent, but there are some major differences:
 - Tools instead of functions
 - Parallel calls are by default
-  - Multiple tool calls as a list in a single assistant message, instead of multiple messages
+  - Multiple tool calls as a list in a single assistant message, instead of multiple messages.
   - The function arguments are parsed into a dict if it is a valid JSON-formatted string.

 #### Final Response